RadioAstronomySoftwareGroup/pyuvdata/README.md

 The primary interface to data from python is via the UVData object.
 It provides import functionality from all supported file formats (UVFITS, Miriad, UVH5, FHD, CASA measurement sets) and export to UVFITS, Miriad, and UVH5 formats and can be interacted with directly.
-Similarly, the primary calibration and beam interfaces are via the UVCal and UVBeam objects.
-The attributes of the UVData, UVCal and UVBeam objects are described in the uvdata_parameters, uvcal_parameters and uvbeam_parameters descriptions at https://pyuvdata.readthedocs.io or [here](https://github.com/RadioAstronomySoftwareGroup/pyuvdata/blob/master/docs).
+Similarly, the primary calibration, beam, and flag interfaces are via the UVCal, UVBeam, and UVflag objects.
+The attributes of the UVData, UVCal, UVBeam, and UVFlag objects are described in the uvdata_parameters, uvcal_parameters, uvbeam_parameters and uvflag_parameters descriptions at https://pyuvdata.readthedocs.io or [here](https://github.com/RadioAstronomySoftwareGroup/pyuvdata/blob/master/docs).